 If the person you wish to call is on your Contacts list, simply click on his/her name and select the Voice Call or Video Call button.

-The OnSIP app is capable of making and receiving multiple simultaneous calls, thus acting as a multi-line phone.
+The OnSIP app is capable of making and receiving a maximum of 2 simultaneous calls, thus acting as a multi-line phone.

 - Upon the first login, your Contacts list will be a list of all users in your OnSIP organization in alphabetical order.